jeffreybiles/phoenix-tutorial-website/lib/book/contents/1- Elixir Crash Course/06- Atoms, Tuples, and Case.md

 end
 ```

-Here both variations on the method have two arguments, the second of which is a ship and the first of which is a tuple.
+Here both variations on the function have two arguments, the second of which is a ship and the first of which is a tuple.
 The tuple has two values- an atom and a string.
 The atom is either `:ok` or `:error`, and the string is used when the action is a failure but thrown away when the action is successful.

 ```elixir
 iex(1)> LearningElixir.take_action({:ok, "Make it so"}, "Enterprise")